 “Paragraph” means Paragraph 13 of the Rules of this Court, Part Six, Section IV.

-- An Attorney seeking Reinstatement after a Revocation; or
+- A former Attorney seeking Reinstatement after a Revocation; or

 An Attorney seeking termination of an Impairment Suspension; or

 A Bar Counsel or District Committee Chair seeking an expedited

 hearing before the Board and alleging that an Attorney is engaging

 in Misconduct likely to result in injury to or loss of property of

 a client or other entity, or alleging an Attorney poses imminent

 danger to the public.

 “Private Discipline” means any form of discipline that is not